What is a building consent?

 A building consent is formal approval for proposed building work, certifying that the project, as documented, complies with the New Zealand Building Code, Building Act and Building regulations.
 No building work requiring a building consent can start until one has been issued, and other requirements such as a Resource Consent conditions have been met.

 Building Consents do not give any form of planning approval under the Council’s District Plan.
-It is your responsibility to find out whether your proposal complies with the District Plan by contacting the District Council or consulting with your own planning advisor.
+It is your responsibility to find out whether your proposal complies with the District Plan by contacting the Local Authority or consulting with your own planning advisor.

 If it does not comply with the District Plan you will need a resource consent.
 You are strongly advised to obtain this before seeking a building consent, to avoid expensive changes to your proposal.